featurepilot-dev/featurepilot-java-sdk/README.md

 ## 🤝 Contributing

-FeaturePilot is early-stage and evolving fast.
+Feature Pilot is early-stage and evolving fast.
 Expect bugs and major changes.
 Pull requests and issues are welcome.

 ---